CalebMostyn/ctodo/README.md

 todo App Built With HTTP Server and Client

 # Architecture
 Simple C++ backend HTTP server, built using [cpp-httplib](https://github.com/yhirose/cpp-httplib/tree/master), able to be interfaced with a variety of clients.
-Currently implemented clients include a Python TUI.
+Currently implemented clients include a Python CLI.

 Operates on a single file, with a list of tasks that are either completed or uncompleted.
 Future feature may include the server managing multiple files to have seperate, concurrent lists.